kikocorreoso/brythonmagic/README.md

 # We create a new link and add the link to a string
 blink = html.A('brython',href="http://brython.info")
-text = "Brython is really cool, look at "+ blink+ " for more"
+text = "Brython is really cool, look at "+ blink + " for more"

 # Now we add the text to the div with id="new-div"
 # the line below is equivalent to newdiv <= html.DIV(text,"banner")